Who Will Answer? (song)

-"Who Will Answer?", released as a single in November 1967, is the title track of the 1968 album Who Will Answer? by the adult contemporary singer Ed Ames.
+"Who Will Answer?", released as a single in November 1967, is the title track from the 1968 album Who Will Answer? by the adult contemporary singer Ed Ames.
 Originally written as the Spanish song "Aleluya No. 1" by the Philippines-born Spanish singer-songwriter, poet and painter Luis Eduardo Aute, it was adapted into an English-language version with new lyrics by songwriter Sheila Davis.